erjosito/ansible-azure-lab/README.md

 * * * * * ansible-playbook ~/ansible-azure-lab/new_vm_web.yml --extra-vars "vmname=your-vm-name resgrp=ansiblelab vnet=ansibleVnet subnet=ansibleSubnet"
 ```

 **Step 4.**  You can check the times that the command was executed with this line (note that you need root privilege, since all cron jobs for all users are logged in that file).
-After that the playbook has run at least once, verify that the NSG is NOT back to its desired state.
+After that the playbook has run at least once, verify that the NSG is back to its desired state.

 ```
 sudo tail /var/log/cron